atraboulsi27/Needleman-Wunsch/README.md

 However, in our case we are not interested in the traceback algorithm as we will concentrate on determining the grade of each sub-problem, and the filling of the memoization matrix.

+## Parallelization Attempts:

+Our first parralelisation attempt consists of assigning threads in a diagonal manner.
+The reason we chose this approach, is that given a position (i, j) to compute, we cannot start the computation of this cell berfore computing the values of the neighbors (i-1, j-1), (i-1, j), (i, j-1).
+If we were to go with the traditional approach of assigning threads to the matrix indices, we would end up with the problem of computing cells that do not have computed neighbors.
+However, assigning threads diagonally, we notice that every cell has its computational requirements ready before its computation.
+As a general guideline of how we plan to execute this plan, please have a look at the following diagram:

+In it you can see that accross the same reversed diagonal iteration, the cells forming the line execute in parallel having their computed resourse already computed by the previous diaginal block.

 ## Code Description:

 ### The Needleman-Wunsch Algorithm on the CPU: